> Internet Librarian 2010

 1:00 PM – 1:15 PM

-Greg Notess, Reference Team Leader, Montana State University
+Greg Notess, Faculty & Graduate Services Librarian, Montana State University

 As libraries continue to push resources online and library users visit online, reference services continue to move online as well.
 New and old software options, ranging from free to fee, can help offer online, interactive reference services via chat, instant messaging, text messaging (SMS), and more.
 Explore these communication channels and hear our expert’s evaluation of real-life implementation issues.